Igalia/acacia/README.md

 brew install python
 ```

-For the nodeJS bindings, you will need to download and build node-gyp app and put the executable on your path.
+For the NodeJS bindings, you will need to download and build node-gyp app and put the executable on your path.
 One way to do this is through npm:

 ```
 npm install -g node-gyp